osmandapp/web/main/docs/user/map/interact-with-map.md

 </Tabs>

+With new map [rendering engine](../personal/global-settings.md#map-rendering-engine) you can change [camera tilt](../plugins/development.md#camera-tilt) from 90 (no tilt) to 10 degrees.
+Approximately at map tilt less than 20-22 degrees (this parameter depends on zoom level), the imaginary horizon line becomes visible.
+Unlike the real one, the program horizon is always straight.

 Under horizon you can see so-called *haze* or *fog*.
 This area of the map is filled with grey color, only few map details can be observed.
 The use of fog is necessary, since the display of remote objects on the map requires significant computing resources and is not always justified due to map [distortions](../plugins/development.md#comparison-with-a-satellite-imagery) at small viewing angles.
 So the visible distance on OsmAnd map is currently limited to 35 tiles.

 :::info
 Map tilt can be changed by long press on the screen with two fingers and moving them up/down.
-You can also change tilt by tapping on the [*My location*](#my-location--zoom) icon in the lower-right corner of the screen (only 45 and 90 degree positions are available).
+You can also change tilt by tapping on the [*My location*](#my-location-and-zoom) icon in the lower-right corner of the screen (only 45 and 90 degree positions are available).
 You can not change Camera tilt when old [map rendering engine](../personal/global-settings.md#map-rendering-engine) (version 1) is on.
 :::